rclone/rclone/docs/content/azureblob.md

 - Type:        string
 - Default:     ""

+#### --azureblob-use-msi

+Use a managed service identity to authenticate (only works in Azure)

+When true, use a [managed service identity](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/) to authenticate to Azure Storage instead of a SAS token or account key.

+If the VM(SS) on which this program is running has a system-assigned identity, it will be used by default.
+If the resource has no system-assigned but exactly one user-assigned identity, the user-assigned identity will be used by default.
+If the resource has multiple user-assigned identities, the identity to use must be explicitly specified using exactly one of the msi_object_id, msi_client_id, or msi_mi_res_id parameters.

+- Config:      use_msi
+- Env Var:     RCLONE_AZUREBLOB_USE_MSI
+- Type:        bool
+- Default:     false

 #### --azureblob-use-emulator

 Uses local storage emulator if provided as 'true' (leave blank if using real azure storage endpoint)